KuhakuPixel/AceTheGame/DEV_GUIDE.md

 Folder 				| Description
 ----------------------------- 	| -----------------------------------------------
-[ACE](./ACE/) 			| Memory scanner and editor for linux and android [Modder](./Modder) 		| Attaching a memory scanner and editor service in the apk itself so you can read/write memory without roo
+[ACE](./ACE/) 			| Memory scanner and editor for linux and android [Modder](./Modder) 		| Attaching a memory scanner and editor service in the apk itself so you can read/write memory without root
+[ATG](./ATG) 	 		| Mobile Apk GUI For Memory scaner and editor (will be similiar like Game Guardian)

 ## Making Release